-The University of Maryland Eastern Shore (UMES) reserves the right to take necessary and appropriate action to protect the safety and well being of UMES students, faculty, and staff and University property.
-The University's jurisdiction in the administration of the Code of Conduct applies to all enrolled part time, full time undergraduate and graduate students while they are on premises owned, rented or leased by UMES, on streets running through or adjacent to the campus, in off-campus facilities occupied by students by virtue of their association with an organization recognized by UMES, or while on University-sponsored events.
-Disciplinary action may be taken against a student for off-campus conduct that seriously threatens the safety and well being of other UMES students, faculty, or staff, or property, as determined by University officials (President, Vice Presidents, administrators, Office of Public Safety, faculty or staff), when the conduct impairs, interferes with, or obstructs any activity or the mission, processes, and functions of the University.
-In addition, disciplinary action may be taken on the basis of any conduct on/or off campus that poses a threat to persons or property within the University community.
-The Conduct Administrator shall decide if disciplinary action shall be taken for offcampus conduct on a case-by-case basis at his/her sole discretion.
-In the case of Universitysponsored off-campus events, conduct related incidents will be treated as if the event took place on campus and thus are governed by the Student Code of Conduct.
+The University of Maryland Eastern Shore (UMES) reserves the right to take necessary and appropriate action to protect the safety and welfare of UMES students, faculty, staff and University property.
+The University's jurisdiction in the administration of the Code of Conduct applies to all enrolled part time, full time undergraduate and graduate students while they are on premises owned, rented or leased by UMES, on streets running through or adjacent to the campus, in offcampus facilities occupied by students by virtue of their association with an organization recognized by UMES, or while on University-sponsored events.
+Disciplinary action may be taken against a student for off-campus conduct that seriously threatens the safety and welfare of other UMES students, faculty, staff, or property as determined by University officials (Administrators, Campus Public Safety, faculty or staff).
+This action is necessary when the conduct impairs, interferes with or obstructs any activity or the mission, processes, and functions of the University.
+In addition, disciplinary action may be taken based on any conduct on/or off campus Code violation that poses a threat to any person(s) or property within the University community.
+The Vice President for Enrollment Management and Student Experience and/or the Conduct Administrator shall decide if disciplinary action shall be taken for off-campus conduct on a caseby-case basis at their sole discretion.
+In the case of University-sponsored off-campus events, conduct related incidents will be treated as if the event took place on campus and thus are governed by the Student Code of Conduct.

 Students are responsible to both civil and criminal authorities and to the University for conduct that constitutes violations of local, State, and federal law and of the Student Code of Conduct/University regulations.
 A violation of the Code of Conduct may result in criminal or civil charges as well as a University conduct (disciplinary) action.
-Unless otherwise provided by law, University conduct proceedings may occur simultaneously with, or following criminal and or civil proceedings.
-Conduct outcomes including finding of guilt and sanctions shall not be subject to change because of criminal or civil outcomes.
+Unless otherwise provided by law, University conduct proceedings may occur simultaneously with or following criminal and/or civil proceedings.
+Conduct outcomes including findings of responsibility and sanctions shall not be subject to change because of criminal or civil outcomes.
 Students are subject to disciplinary action, up to and including expulsion for violations of the Student Code of Conduct.

-Persons who are not members of the University community, who violate the Code are subject to being barred from all University-owned, and operated property, and all university-sponsored events.
+Persons who are not members of the University community, who violate University policies, community standards, and or federal and or state law are subject to being barred (trespassed) from all University-owned, and operated property, and all university-sponsored events.